-- Lose excess weight—This can also help balance hormones.
+- Weight loss, if needed.
+This can also help balance hormones.

 - Limit alcohol to 2 drinks or less a day.

-- Relax muscles and improve blood flow to the penis—Do not take some of these medicines if you take nitrates
+- Relax muscles and improve blood flow to the penis—cannot be taken with nitrates

-- Boost testosterone levels—These supplements are only helpful if you have low testosterone
+- Boost testosterone levels—only helpful if you have low testosterone